-The second pressure takes care of the minority who do not fall for the strong delusion.
+The second pressure takes care of the minority of defiant skeptics who do not fall for the strong delusion.
 It appears from the passage above that the False Prophet will command death for those who refuse the mark.
 This is just as he does to those who refuse to worship the image/statue of the beast (Rev 13:15 = Rev 20:4).
 Many Christians will have read their Bibles or heard and believed the warning of the mark, but they simply are not martyr-material.
 They will crumble under the pressure.
 Like Jesus said, the love of believers will wax cold and believers will betray each other to save their own skin (Mt 24:12, 10).

 To understand the third and fourth pressures requires a correct understanding of the prophetic roadmap and especially where the Great Tribulation fits in it.
 Most believe or have been taught that the Great Tribulation begins at the 1st seal.
 While the white horseman does indeed seem to fit the Antichrist, that's an incorrect conclusion; it actually refers to what Jesus said about the many (religions) that would come in his name, talk about him, and deceive many (Mt 24:5).
 The real match for the rise of Antichrist and start of the Great Tribulation is the 5th trumpet.
 When someone shows you the proof of how the Great Tribulation starts when Satan is cast out of heaven (he has not been cast out yet) as the start of three "woes," the Great Tribulation / 5th trumpet connection becomes pretty self-evident (cf. Dan 12:1=Rev 12:7-17=Mt 24:15,21=Rev 9:1-6, 11-13).